anynines/a9s-kubernetes-training/website/docs/docker/20-docker-basics.md

     docker exec -it affectionate_wright /bin/sh

-In the shell you can enter `ps` to list running linux processes and you see something similar to:
+In the shell you can enter `ps` to list running Linux processes, and you see something similar to:

     PID   USER     TIME  COMMAND
      1 root      0:00 sleep 600
      6 root      0:00 /bin/sh
     12 root      0:00 ps

-The process with `PID 1` is the `sleep 600` command and argumend passed during the container start.
+The process with `PID 1` is the `sleep 600` command and argument passed during the container start.
 This tells you that you actually logged into the existing container and did not start a new one.

 While being in the interactive shell, create a new file within the container: